-The Group's strong corporate governance principles are embedded in the Group's culture, providing the foundation that helps the Group to respond effectively to ever-changing environments while strengthening stakeholder confidence in the Group's business.
-The Group's governance strategy is predicated on codes of conduct and policies that reinforce accountability with systems to manage risks within our operations and across our supply chain.
+The Group's strong corporate governance principles are embedded in the Group's culture, providing the foundation that helps to respond effectively to ever-changing environments while strengthening stakeholder confidence in the Group's business.
+The Group's governance strategy is predicated on codes of conduct and policies that reinforce accountability with systems to manage risks within its operations and across its supply chain.
 The Group has a robust risk management system in place which allows the Group to identify and address issues in an appropriate and timely manner as well as mitigate risk to the Group's business.
 The Group has identified legal and regulatory requirements related to ESG practices that have the potential to have a significant impact to the Group's operations and performance.
-In 2022, the Group has no reports of material ESG-related non-compliance.
+In 2023, the Group has no reports of material ESG-related non-compliance.

 The Group's governance structure is designed to enable effective planning, implementation and monitoring of the Group's performance.
-Good governance is championed by the Group's Board, which oversees the Group's commitment to creating stakeholder value as well as the progress of our sustainability strategy.
-The Board is supported in this area by the ESG Executive Committee, the ESG Working Committee and Business Unit leaders.
-They report to the Board on a regular basis and are responsible for driving execution, collecting and reporting data, tracking performance, setting targets to meet sustainability objectives and communicating our approach and progress.
-In 2021 and 2022, the Group appointed two additional female Independent Non-executive Directors, namely Ms. Virginia Davis Wilmerding and Ms. Caroline Christina Kracht, bringing corporate experience, international management, and ESG specializations to the Group's governance structure.
+Good governance is championed by the Group's Board, which oversees the Group's commitment to creating stakeholder value as well as the progress of its sustainability strategy.
+The Board is supported in this area by the ESG Executive Committee, the Sustainability Sub-Committee, the ESG Working Committee and Business Unit leaders.
+They report to the Board on a regular basis and are responsible for driving execution, collecting and reporting data, tracking performance, setting targets to meet sustainability objectives and communicating the Group's approach and progress.